apvarun/blist-hugo-theme/README.md

 ## Configure your site

-From `exampleSite/`, copy `config.toml` to the root folder of your Hugo site and change the fields as you like.
+From `exampleSite/`, copy `hugo.toml` to the root folder of your Hugo site and change the fields as you like.
 Helpful comments are provided.

 ### Menu

 Menu in Blist theme is pre-set to have all section names.
-You can include custom links in header using the `menu.main` option config.toml.
+You can include custom links in header using the `menu.main` option hugo.toml.

 ### Logo